Digital Hostage Taking: Ransomware’s Impact on the Healthcare Industry

 A New Precedence

-The precedence has been set with this recent attack and the people behind these ransomware campaigns, given Hollywood Presbyterian paid the ransom, now know that attacking healthcare organizations is lucrative.
-The weeks of incident response required to strong arm a computing environment away from attackers, recover operations, and the economic impact of such an endeavor, it’s no surprise that Hollywood Presbyterian paid.
-The incident exposed industry-wide neglect toward information security, and put a target on the backs of medical practices throughout the entire industry.
+The precedent has been set with this recent attack and the people behind these ransomware campaigns, given Hollywood Presbyterian paid the ransom, now know that attacking healthcare organizations is lucrative.
+The weeks of incident response required to strong-arm a computing environment away from attackers, recover operations, and the economic impact of such an endeavor, it’s no surprise that Hollywood Presbyterian paid.
+The incident exposed industry-wide neglect toward information security and put a target on the backs of medical practices throughout the entire industry.

 Blindly Accepting the Risk is Unacceptable